Nike sweatshops

-Nike, Inc. has been accused of using sweatshops and worker abuse to produce footwear and apparel in East Asia.

-After rising prices and the increasing cost of labor in Korean and Taiwanese factories, Nike began contracting in countries elsewhere in Asia.
-It sub-contracted factories without reviewing the conditions, based on lowest bid.
-It wasn't until 1991, when a report by Jeff Ballinger was published detailing their insufficient payment of workers and the poor conditions in their Indonesian factories, that these sweatshops came under the media and human rights scrutiny that continues to today.
+Nike, Inc. has been using sweatshops and worker abuse to produce footwear and apparel in East Asia.
+After rising prices and the increasing cost of labor in Korean and Taiwanese factories, Nike began contracting in countries elsewhere in Asia, which includes parts of India, Pakistan, and Indonesia.
+It sub-contracted factories without reviewing the conditions, based on the lowest bid.
+Nike's usage of sweatshops originates to the 1970s.
+However, it was not until 1991, when a report by Jeff Ballinger was published detailing their insufficient payment of workers and the poor conditions in their Indonesian factories, that these sweatshops came under the media and human rights scrutiny that continues to today.

-In 1996, Life magazine ran a reportage on child labor that included a shocking photo of a 12-year-old Pakistani boy sewing a Nike football.
+In 1996, Life magazine ran reportage on child labor that included a shocking photo of a 12-year-old Pakistani boy sewing a Nike football.
 Nike has strongly denied the claims in the past, suggesting the company has little control over sub-contracted factories.
 Beginning in 2002, Nike began auditing its factories for occupational health and safety.

-Backlash and its public relations impact forced the company to change methods, improve conditions, and begin implementing social responsibility reports in 2005.
+The backlash and its public relations impact forced the company to change methods, improve conditions, and implement social responsibility reports in 2005.
 Nike has since began initiatives to improve their factory conditions.

 Since March 2021, a coalition of over 200 unions and labour rights organizations called upon brands to negotiate directly with unions in the sector on an enforceable agreement on wage assurance, severance, and basic labour rights to fill the pandemic-era wage gap, ensure workers who are terminated receive their full severance, support stronger social protections for all workers, and to ensure basic labour rights are respected.

 Nike has participated into this right.

 Allegations and the aftermaths

 Early in Nike's production, it made use of factories in South Korea, Mainland China, and Taiwan.
-As their economies developed, the cost of labor in these countries rose, leading Nike to open additional factories in less developed countries such as Indonesia and Vietnam.
+As their economies developed, the labor cost in these countries rose, leading Nike to open additional factories in less developed countries such as Indonesia and Vietnam.
 Continuing to the 1990s, Nike experienced rapid growth after they moved their primary branches of production overseas.
 Record-breaking profits were reported and the number of factories increased to fulfill the consumers’ demand for Nike products.